Mid North Coast Weather

 Mid North Coast Forecast

-Saturday Cloudy.
-Very high (90%) chance of rain.
-The chance of a thunderstorm in the morning and afternoon.
-Winds NW/NE 20 to 30 km/h tending NW/SW 25 to 35 km/h in the middle of the day then tending W/SW 15 to 25 km/h in the late afternoon.
+Wednesday Cloudy.
+Very high (90%) chance of showers.
+The chance of a thunderstorm about higher ground in the afternoon and early evening.
+Winds SE/SW 15 to 25 km/h becoming light in the early afternoon.

-Monday Partly cloudy.
-Light winds becoming E/NE 15 to 20 km/h during the afternoon then becoming light during the evening.
+Friday Cloudy.
+High (80%) chance of showers, most likely in the morning and afternoon.
+The chance of a thunderstorm.
+Light winds becoming E 15 to 20 km/h during the afternoon then becoming light during the evening.

 Mid North Coast Weather Forecasts